rubensworks/rubensworks.net/_posts/2025-04-22-cost-modularity-sparql.markdown

 To answer this question, one would to have to implement algorithmically identical versions of the same software in different languages, which is difficult to near impossible.
 What we can do instead, is compare Comunica against similar query engines, and run identical query workloads over them.
-Unfortunately, no production-ready equivalents to Comunica currently exist that are able to perform federated queries over heterogeneous APIs.
+Unfortunately, no production-ready equivalents to Comunica currently exist that focus on decentralization.
+Or in other words, no other production-ready engines exist that are able to perform federated SPARQL queries over heterogeneous APIs.
 The closest we can get, is to compare Comunica to SPARQL engines that are designed for a single data store in a centralized setting.
 While querying with Comunica in a centralized setting is possible, it's archicture is optimized for federation over remote sources,